bitovi/battleship-api/README.md

 }
 ```

+### AWS emulation

+__API Gateway and Lambda__

-Alternatively, it is also possible to emulate API Gateway and Lambda locally by using `serverless-offline` plugin.
+It is possible to emulate API Gateway and Lambda locally by using `serverless-offline` plugin.
 In order to do that, execute the following command:

 ```bash
 serverless plugin install -n serverless-offline